 August- TRANSPORTATION (technicians, drivers, support staff); NOMINATIONS DUE SEPTEMBER 5; to be recognized at September BOE meeting

-September- SUPPORT PERSONNEL (administrative assistants/secretaries, bookkeepers, technical support, instructional technology, instructional coaches, and other district support personnel; NOMINATIONS DUE SEPTEMBER 27 (due to BOE meeting schedule); to be recognized at October BOE meeting
+September- SUPPORT PERSONNEL (administrative assistants/secretaries, bookkeepers, technical support, instructional technology, instructional coaches, and other district support personnel; NOMINATIONS DUE OCTOBER 2 (due to Fall Break); to be recognized at October BOE meeting

 October- NUTRITION (cafeteria workers, managers, cashiers, support personnel); NOMINATIONS DUE NOVEMBER 5; To be recognized at November BOE meeting